Dyslexia and Child Development

 The Next Logical Intervention - Vision Therapy

 When you read The Vision Piece of the Dyslexia Puzzle, you will learn that my personal experience with struggling readers has convinced me that a significant share of them suffer from undiagnosed, and therefore untreated, visual skills problems.
 Their visual acuity is often fine, but their visual skills are deficient, and their poor visual skills make it difficult for them to correctly and easily view the printed page.
 This, in fact, is one reason they often seem to struggle with phonics instruction.
-We can't understand how they can fail to grasp what we're teaching them when they're looking right at it, but they're not seeing what we think they're seeing.
+We can't understand how they can fail to grasp what we're teaching them when they're looking right at it, but often they're not seeing what we think they're seeing.

 The Follow-Up Intervention - Phonics Instruction